Solar Inverter Warranty Guide: Avoid Costly Inverter Repairs

 Many microinverter warranties cover both parts and labor, making repairs easier if issues arise.
 However, verifying coverage details is important, as some manufacturers may require specific installation or maintenance practices to keep the warranty valid.

-Which has higher inverter failure rates?
+Which inverter type has higher failure rates?

 String inverters generally have higher failure rates than microinverters, meaning you’re more likely to need a solar inverter replacement sooner if you have a string inverter system.
 While microinverters last longer, failures can still happen, and replacing them on individual panels can add up over time.
 Understanding your inverter warranty coverage ensures you're prepared for potential repairs and replacement costs.